Malvern, Worcestershire: Health and emergency services

 Malvern has a community hospital on Worcester Road in Malvern Link.
 The hospital was constructed on the grounds of a former independent preparatory school, Seaford Court, and began operation in 2010.
-It was officially opened by The Princess Royal in March 2011.
+It was officially opened by Princess Anne in March 2011.
 This replaced the former community hospital on Lansdowne Crescent.

 Major health facilities are provided by hospitals in Worcester.
 The town has seven health centres, including a health complex in Malvern Link and a group practice on Pickersleigh Road.
 Malvern also has several nursing and retirement homes for the care of senior citizens.
 The Malvern area is covered by the Midlands Air Ambulance service, which has operated from the site of Strensham motorway services since 1991.

 Malvern is served by the West Midlands Ambulance Service operated by the NHS Trust.
 The ambulance station is in Victoria Road, Great Malvern, near the town centre.

 Other emergency services are provided by West Mercia Police from a station in Victoria Road, and the Hereford and Worcester Fire and Rescue Service that has a station in Worcester Road, Malvern Link.

 Transport

 The A449 road runs through the centre of Malvern, connecting it to Worcester and Ledbury.
 The M5 motorway is accessible at junctions 7 and 8 to the east of Malvern.
 The M50 motorway, also known as the Ross Spur, to the south is accessed at junction 1 on the A38 road between Tewkesbury and Malvern.

 Great Malvern and Malvern Link railway stations are approximately one mile (1.6 km) apart.
 Great Western Railway and West Midlands Trains operate services as far as Hereford, Birmingham New Street, and London Paddington.

 Several circular urban bus routes connect the main residential and commercial areas and out-of-town shopping malls.
 Other routes serve the surrounding villages and Worcester city centre.
 Most services are operated by First Midland Red.

-Air services operate from Birmingham Airport, about an hour's drive away on the M5 and M42 motorways.
-Gloucestershire Airport, at Staverton, in the borough of Tewkesbury, is a busy general aviation airport, used mainly for private charter and scheduled flights to such destinations as the islands of Jersey, Guernsey and the Isle of Man.
+The nearest airports are Birmingham Airport, about an hour's drive away, and Gloucestershire Airport, which is used mainly for private charter flights.